|Hours||Assistance After Hours||Programs|

 Appointments are requested and can be made in person or by phone.
 At times CAPS may employ a waiting list for services.
 Same-day requests for assistance will be honored based on scheduling availability.
 Most often, appointments will be weekly and last about fifty minutes.
 However, some students find their needs met during the initial consultation and require no further services.
 Our telephone number is 732-2252.

 During each semester, CAPS' office hours are 9:00 AM - 5:00 PM, Monday through Friday.
-Additional times may be requested.
+Additional appointment times may be requested.
 During the summer sessions, CAPS' hours vary and are available by contacting the office.

 Counseling and Psychological Services is centrally located on campus in McNerney Hall at the Ghering Health and Wellness Center.